-Figure 46.
+Figure 45.
 Display assembly

-- 1. Remove the wireless-antenna cables from the routing guides on the right/processor fan. - 2.
+- 1. Remove the wireless-antenna cables from the routing guides on the fan. - 2.
 Remove the three screws (M2x3) that secure the display-cable bracket to the system board. - 3.
 Lift the display-cable bracket off the system board. - 4.
-Disconnect the display cable from the connector (LCD1) on the system board. - 5.
-Disconnect the IR-camera cable from the connector (CAM1) on the system board. - i) NOTE: This step applies only to computers shipped with an IR camera installed. - 6.
-Remove the display cable and the IR-camera cable, if available, from the routing guides on the left/video fan. - 7.
-Remove the six screws (M2.5x5) that secure the display hinges to the palm-rest assembly. - 8.
-Using a plastic scribe, lift the left and right hinges to an angle of 90 degrees from the palm-rest assembly. - 9.
-Lift the palm-rest assembly at an angle to free it from the hinges and remove it from the display assembly. - CAUTION: To avoid damaging the display, do not slide the palm-rest assembly over the display assembly.
+Disconnect the display cable from the connector (LCD) on the system board. - 5.
+Disconnect the IR-camera cable from the connector (CAM) on the system board. - i NOTE: This step applies only to computers shipped with an IR camera installed. - 6.
+Remove the six screws (M2.5x4.5) that secure the display hinges to the palm-rest assembly. - 7.
+Using a plastic scribe, lift the left and right hinges to an angle of 90 degrees from the palm-rest assembly. - 8.
+Lift the palm-rest assembly at an angle to free it from the hinges and remove it from the display assembly.

+igwedge CAUTION: To avoid damaging the display, do not slide the palm-rest assembly over the display assembly.